Prague Poles: East pole of Prague

 The East pole of Prague lies in the Klánovice Forest near Klánovice on the border of Újezd nad Lesy and Úvaly, about 500 meters west of the outskirts of Úvaly.
 Place is publicly accessible.
-Place is marked with a concrete column with a description.
+Place is marked by a concrete column with a description.
 It lies about 50 meters away from the forest road with a green tourist sign, but in a dense thicket.